seemoo-lab/polypyus/README.md

 false positives.
 However, many functions have a similar stack frame setup in the beginning.
 Thus, *Polypyus* has an option to learn common function starts from the annotated input binaries and apply this to other binaries to identify functions without matching their name.
-This optional step is only applied to the regions in which no functions were previously located , this way the common function starts method and the main function finding do not conflict.
+This optional step is only applied to the regions in which no functions were previously located, this way the common function starts method and the main function finding do not conflict.

 ## How it works